Last updated: August 8th, 2021

-To help Cape Breton employers find qualified candidates to meet their labour needs; realizing that due to demographical challenges, immigration will play a key role in sustaining our population and managing labour demands.
+To help Cape Breton employers find qualified job-seekers to meet their labour needs; realizing that due to demographical challenges, immigration will play a key role in sustaining our population and managing labour demands.

 2. Information Collected

 The Cape Breton Job Board will collect information that is relevant to its core mission (please see section 1).